Raepheles/langrisser-bot/README.md

 # Changelog

+# 0.3.0
+- Improved `/skill` autocomplete suggestions.
+- Added support for heroes that are not released in global server yet.
+  - Note that their data needs to be manually added.
+- Added unreleased hero data "Awakener"

 # 0.2.3
 - Fixed a bug with `/about` command.
 - `/about` command provides doesn't provide unique user count anymore.